Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that St Georges suburb has top percentile national income levels.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that St Georges has one of the highest incomes nationally.
 The median assessed income is $59,365 and the average income stands at $99,675.
-This contrasts with Greater Adelaide's figures of a median income of $54,808 and an average income of $66,852.
+This contrasts with Greater Adelaide's median income of $54,808 and average income of $66,852.
 Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $64,589 (median) and $108,446 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in St Georges rank highly nationally, between the 77th and 88th percentiles.
-Income brackets indicate that the $4000+ bracket dominates with 28.6% of residents (511 people), differing from patterns across the surrounding region where the $1,500 - 2,999 bracket dominates with 31.8%.
-A significant 41.8% earn above $3,000 weekly.
-After housing costs, residents retain 87.1% of income, reflecting strong purchasing power.
+Census data reveals that St Georges ranks highly nationally for household, family, and personal incomes, between the 77th and 88th percentiles.
+Income brackets indicate that 28.6% of residents earn over $4,000 weekly (512 people), differing from surrounding regions where the $1,500 - 2,999 bracket dominates at 31.8%.
+Notably, 41.8% earn above $3,000 weekly, reflecting prosperity that drives local economic activity.
+After housing costs, residents retain 87.1% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income